michaelpalumbo/forkingpaths/public/help/synthApp.md

 5. forest green <span style="color:#228B22">●</span> <span style="color:#228B22">●</span>

-*Coming Soon: cable colours, if set by you, will be indicated in the history graph*
+*Coming Soon: cable colours will be indicated in the history graph*

 **IMPORTANT** You must connect an OUT to the `AudioDestination` module to hear anything.
 Try Patching the **Oscillator OUT** to the **AudioDestination IN**.